rramoscabral/globalazurebootcamp/README.md

 ## How to use it?

-- You don't need to edit HTML code, or deploy this as well
+- You don't need to edit HTML code, if you want to translate to your language you need to edit the Views.
+- Deploy using Git, Visual Studio Code + Git or Azure CLI, Visual Studio 2017 or your preference deployment app.
 - You just need to submit a pull request to create a json file with your event details at [AzureBootcamp-Data Wiki](https://github.com/punitganshani/azurebootcamp-data/wiki) or use your GitHub and change the URL in the Controllers source code and voila, the site is up!

+Note: The year is set to 2018.

 ## Configuring subdomain like region.azurebootcamp.net